eclipse-archived/codewind-docs/docs/_documentations/installlocally.md

 ## Installing into Eclipse

-To install Codewind for VS Code, see [Getting Started: Codewind for Eclipse](mdteclipsegettingstarted.html)
+To install Codewind for Eclipse, see [Getting Started: Codewind for Eclipse](mdteclipsegettingstarted.html)

 ***
 ## Need help?